Humboldt-Universität zu Berlin - Faculty of Mathematics and Natural Sciences - Databases and Information Systems

 Awards & Recognitions

-• Holder of the Humboldt-Informatik GONG Show crown in the student category 2019 (HIGS'19)
+- Winner of Humboldt-Informatik GONG Show in the student category 2019 (HIGS'19)

 Academic Service